thomasbuttler/secrets-rsync/README.md

 The perl script rrsync, included in most distributions of rsync, typically in the documentation section, examines `$SSH_ORIGINAL_COMMAND` to sanitize the rsync server invocation.
 The `-ro` flag specifies the client may only read.
 In the home directory for the secrets-rsync user, there is a subdirectory per client in which one puts the retrievable files.

-The script `secrets-rsync-init` does initial setup: invoking `useradd` to create the account secrets-rsync with home directory /usr/local/lib/secrets with mode `drwx------`; populate `~secrets-rsync/.ssh/authorized_keys` from the known_hosts file; and create subdirectories in ~secrets for each client.
+The script `secrets-rsync-init` does initial setup: invoking `useradd` to create the account secrets-rsync with home directory /usr/local/lib/secrets with mode `drwx------`, and attempts to set SELinux permissions appropriately.

+The script `ingest-ssh-known-hosts -d` populates `~secrets-rsync/.ssh/authorized_keys` from the known_hosts file (or a single file given as a further argument); creates subdirectories in ~secrets for each client.
 Modify that script to change the account name or home directory location.
+Invoked without '-d', it has no effect but to print the translated known_hosts file on standard out.

 To provide a secret file, e.g., `/root/.ssh/extra_root_key`,

 * have forced command line as described above in `/usr/local/lib/secrets/.ssh/authorized_keys` for the cient
 * place the secret file in the parallel location within `/usr/local/lib/secrets/client-host-name`, e.g., `/usr/local/lib/secrets/client-host-name/root/.ssh/extra_root_key`

+Run the shell script `undo-secrets-rsync-init` to remove both the account, the home directory, **and thus all the secrets**.

 The following scripts work in CentOS 7: